sfu-db/dataprep/README.md

 Here, you can find detailed [Examples.](https://github.com/sfu-db/dataprep/tree/develop/examples)

-If you want to connect with a different web API, Connector is designed to be easy to extend.
-You just have to write a simple [configuration file](https://github.com/sfu-db/DataConnectorConfigs/blob/develop/CONTRIBUTING.md#add-configuration-files) to support the new web API.
+Connector is designed to be easy to extend.
+If you want to connect with your own web API, you just have to write a simple [configuration file](https://github.com/sfu-db/DataConnectorConfigs/blob/develop/CONTRIBUTING.md#add-configuration-files) to support it.
 This configuration file describes the API's main attributes like the URL, query parameters, authorization method, pagination properties, etc.

 ## EDA